sindresorhus/sindresorhus.github.com/_apps/dato.md

 - "Join Zoom Meeting" button on Zoom meeting calendar invites.
 - Custom date & time format.
 - Highlight certain days of the week in the calendar.
+- Open calendar events from Google Calendar directly in Google Calendar.

 <br>